Compensating to correct the intonation: Part I

 Here is a typical Martin belly bridge.
 Much copied, we've all seen this bridge, or minor variants of it.

 There's a problem with this however: sometimes the bridgepins are in the way of where the saddle needs to go - there is not enough room for the desired change.
-This image, above, looks fine, but in reality it's trouble because there's really not much room for the low E string to go up and bend over the saddle from the string ramp in the bridgepin hole.
+This image, above, looks fine, but in reality it's trouble because there's really not enough room for the low E string to go up and bend over the saddle from the string ramp in the bridgepin hole.
 If the saddle is low, it can sometimes work.
-But more often than not, it's a compromise.
+But more often than not, it demands a compromise.

-And sometimes the entire saddle needs to be not only angled back farther, but the point of contact for the high E has to go back a bit as well.
-See the blue saddle above.
+And sometimes the entire saddle needs to be not only angled back farther, but the point of contact for the high E has to go back a bit as well—see the blue saddle above.
 Now the bridgepins are really in the way.

 Here's another look at the basic factory bridge.
 The yellow line is for a reference on the location of the bridge pin holes.
 (It also shows how the belly bridge evolved from the earlier pyramid and 1x6 configuration).